ottokruse/research-agent/README.md

 - [Uv](https://github.com/astral-sh/uv) (Python package installer, recommended)
 - AWS Bedrock access (for Claude 3.7 Sonnet)
 - AWS credentials properly configured
+- Brave Search API key (you can use the default Brave search plan, which requires a CC registered but is free of charge)
+- GutHub token

 ## Installation